Jake-Brady/VR-Art-Gallery/README.md

   </ul>

   <p>
   As mentioned in the opening description, this application was built in react and therefore contains all of the same scripts as a react app; however, the deployed application is in preact using preact-compat alias in the package-json.
 React-router-dom is used for redirected users from landing-page to lobby as well as anyone's gallery by taking in the author and gallery name as params.
 Redux was implemented as a solution to a run-time error in passing image URLs in the mounting of the ArtGallery component to the assets file which contains the portrait entities populating the gallery.
-Passing urls directly via props resulted in
   </p>

 <h1>Stylistic Features</h1>